cwhittaker123/django-blog/README.md

 # django-blog
-A blog style web-app written using Django
+A discord style study web-app written using Django